 More information on fraud and scams can be found at the RCMP website.

-Or at the Queen's ITS webpage on phishing.
+Or at the Queen's ITS webpage on cybersecurity.

 Should you be involved in any of the possible emergency situations detailed below, knowledge of the appropriate procedures to follow will greatly reduce the threat of harm to yourself and others.
 If you have any questions or concerns regarding the following procedures, do not hesitate to contact us via email at email@example.com or by phoning 613-533-6733.